This Month in a Nutshell

 As long as grass growth is good then the conditions should be excellent for raking or scarifying IF IT NEEDS DOING.
 Some lawns don't need much in the way of scarifying so check for thatch first.

-If you're new to scarifying consider hiring or buying a petrol scarifier for large lawns or for smaller lawns an electric raker/scarifier or even the handy rolling lawn scarifier is ideal for lawns upto 200m2.
+If you're new to scarifying consider hiring or buying a petrol scarifier for large lawns or for smaller lawns an electric raker/scarifier or even the handy rolling lawn scarifier is ideal for lawns up to 200m2.

 If you need to apply chemical weed control do it at least a month, preferably two months before scarifying.
 Don't apply any weed killer afterwards; wait until the following spring.

-Finally, don't forget to fertilise and over seed your lawn after raking or scarifying.
+Finally, don't forget to fertilise and over-seed your lawn after raking or scarifying.
 This is an often neglected part of the renovation process leading to slow recovery, patchy lawns and lots of weeds and weed grasses.
-So, use the Autumn Fertiliser and finally over sow with new grass seed to make your lawns sparkle.
+So, use the Autumn Fertiliser and finally over-sow with new grass seed to make your lawns sparkle.

 Repairs & Renovations

-Renovation requires water to help grass seed germinate and to assist existing grass to repair and recover.
+Renovation requires water to help grass seed germinate and to assist existing grass to repair and recovery.
 Only undertake renovation if you can water if conditions are or become dry.
 Any turfing laid will require regular watering to establish.

 Traditionally October heralds the start of the turfing season as there is plenty of moisture and little dry weather enabling the turf to root without the need for watering.